“The goal is to go to the Games in 2012 and be in even better shape,” Annie Thorisdottir says.

 Now, Thorisdottir is head over heels for the sport of fitness.

 “My life kind of revolves around CrossFit,” she says.
-“CrossFit is such a huge part of my… Continue Reading
+“CrossFit is such… Continue Reading

 On Episode 195 of CrossFit Radio, host Justin Judkins interviewed Shannon DeGraw and Seminar Staff member Spencer Nix.
 This episode was webcast live at 6 p.m.
 PDT on Wednesday, Oct.
 26, 2011.